CS-LTU/com7033-assignment-mahmoodfarooq85/README.md

 .gitignore protects sensitive files such as:

-users.db
+users.db.

-.env
+.env.

-PyCache folders
+PyCache folders.

-app.log, cache files
+app.log, cache files.

-These helps alot in support of security
+These helps alot in support of security.

   It has Unit Testing also.

 I write some tests using pytest to check that:

-Home page loads,
+Home page loads.

-Login page loads,
+Login page loads.

-Invalid login shows the correct message,
+Invalid login shows the correct message.

-Protected pages redirect when not logged in,
+Protected pages redirect when not logged in.

-Custom 404 and 500 pages return correct error responses,
+Custom 404 and 500 pages return correct error responses.

 To run tests:

-python -m pytest -
+python -m pytest .

 it shows in vs code terminal.